Are there any security & privacy concerns?

 It is also important to note that, when clients don’t request to use MPTCP, server applications will create “plain” TCP sockets within the kernel when connections are accepted, making the performance impact minimal.

-Are there unsupported TCP socket options?
+Are there unsupported socket options?

 For example, MPTCP in the Linux kernel is currently not compatible with KTLS.